binerogroup/documentation/networking/client-vpn/networks.rst

 .. note::

-   Because the VPN server uses NAT, applications working badly with NAT (for instance active mode FTP) may have issues over the VPN.
+   Because the VPN server uses NAT, applications working badly with NAT (for example active mode FTP) may have issues over the VPN.